Walt Disney World® Resort is Excited to Announce the Reimagining of Disney's Magnolia Golf Course!

 In the 50 years since then, each of the courses has undergone renovations and redesigns to enhance conditions and playability to update the designs to today’s game.
 The most recent substantial course changes were to Disney's Palm Golf Course in 2013, Disney's Magnolia Golf Course in 2015 and Disney's Lake Buena Vista Golf Course in 2018.
 The changes to each of the three courses have resulted in substantial improvements in the esthetics of the courses as well as the quality of playing conditions, and Guests have responded with overwhelmingly positive feedback.

-In the coming months, Arnold Palmer Golf Management will be improving Disney's Magnolia Golf Course, as they reimagine holes 14 through 17 on the finishing stretch of the course.
+Arnold Palmer Golf Management will be improving Disney's Magnolia Golf Course, as they reimagine holes 14 through 17 on the finishing stretch of the course.
 These course updates will be designed and overseen by Ken Baker, who has extensive design experience internationally and is currently the head of golf course design at One Club Limited.

 The details of the reimagined holes are not yet final and are subject to change.
 We will release updated information as it becomes final as the anticipation builds towards completion later this year.
-We plan to share status updates throughout this project and look forward to showcasing other enhancements to the golf experience at Disney's Magnolia Golf Course, as the current plan calls for a full reconstruction to all 18 of Disney's Magnolia Golf Course greens!
+We plan to share status updates throughout this project and look forward to showcasing other enhancements to the golf experience at Disney's Magnolia Golf Course, as the plan calls for a full reconstruction to all 18 of Disney's Magnolia Golf Course greens!

 Each of the four holes are anticipated to be reimagined primarily as follows: